Shelley Hancock, since 2003.

 Hatton retired at the 1995 election.
 He announced in 2010 that he would head an independent team running for the Legislative Council.

 The Liberal Party’s Eric Ellis won South Coast in 1995.
 He held it for one term, losing it in 1999 to ALP candidate Wayne Smith.

 In 2003, Smith lost to the Liberal candidate, former Shoalhaven councillor Shelley Hancock.
 Hancock has been re-elected four times.

 Booths in South Coast have been split into three parts:

 - Central – Currarong, Sussex Inlet, Vincentia and other areas around the Jervis Bay area.

 - South – Milton and Ulladulla.

-The Liberal Party won a majority of the two-party-preferred vote in all three areas, ranging from 56.4% in the centre to 59.7% in the south.
+The Liberal Party won a majority of the two-party-preferred vote in all three areas, ranging from 58.3% in the north to 60.4% in the south.

-The Greens primary vote ranged from 11.2% in the north to 20.2% in the south.
+The Greens came third, with a vote ranging from 12.7% in the centre to 17.2% in the south.